 - I believe that once a person has his or her soul brought back the client now has to do some work.
 If the person has done a lot of personal work the soul retrieval might be the end of the work.
 If not the soul retrieval would be the beginning of the work.

 With the recovery of the missing soul parts and the practice of compassionate self-care, a return of a sense of safety, trust and compassion towards self can result.
 A sense of personal power, self-determination, and purpose may also be renewed.
 I highly encourage anyone who is interested in Soul Retrieval Work to read Sandra Ingerman’s book Soul Retrieval: Mending the Fragmented Self.

 Soul retrieval can be done in person, and yet because it is ‘non-local’ work, it can also be done long distance.
 I have been able to be of service to folks both nationally and internationally as a ritual healing practitioner.

-A Soul Retrieval session includes 3 sessions: initial diagnostic, the ritual work, and a follow-up session.
-Each session is approx. 1 hour to one hour and a half depending on what transpires.
+A Soul Retrieval session includes 3 components: initial diagnostic, the ritual work, and a follow-up session.